modernish/modernish/README.md

   (zsh \< 5.2; mksh \< R50e)
 * `BUG_CMDVRESV`: 'command -v' does not find reserved words such as "if".
   (pdksh, mksh).
 This necessitates a workaround version of thisshellhas().
-* `BUG_CSCMTQUOT`: unbalanced single and double quotes and backticks in comments within command substitutions cause obscure and hard-to-trace syntax errors later on in the script. (ksh88; pdksh, incl. {Open,Net}BSD ksh; bash 2.05b)
 * `BUG_CSNHDBKSL`: Backslashes within non-expanding here-documents within command substitutions are incorrectly expanded to perform newline joining, as opposed to left intact. (bash \<= 4.4, and pdksh)